kylechui/obelisk/Nix/Software Deployment Issues.md

   - "Nix"
 ---

 - The goal for [[Software Deployment|software deployment]] should be:
   - For given inputs, the software on an end-user's machine should have identical behavior as on the developer machine
+- We call deployments "correct" if they are _complete_ and components _do not interfere_ with one another
+  - Completeness means that all dependencies exist
+  - Interference occurs when multiple software components occupy the same namespace, making it impossible to distinguish between them
 - There are two broad categories of issues preventing distribution from being as simple as "copy the files over"